KaysanMerchant/TER/_posts/2025-11-21-Linear-Regression-Questions.md

 # Introduction

 This analysis explores the relationship between automobile fuel efficiency (mpg) and horsepower using simple linear regression techniques.
-By fitting a model, visualizing the data, and examining diagnostic plots, we assess how well horsepower predicts mpg and whether the assumptions of linear regression are satisfied. <a href="#multiple-regression-correlations-diagnostics-interactions-and-transformationsquestion-9">**Question 9 is located below this question.**</a>
+By fitting a model, visualizing the data, and examining diagnostic plots, we assess how well horsepower predicts mpg and whether the assumptions of linear regression are satisfied. <a href="#multiple-regression-correlations-diagnostics-interactions-and-transformationsquestion-9">**Question 9 is located below this question(Click here).**</a>

 # Question 8